-Become a member and save up to 17% on the price of your tickets!
-If you are already a member, log in to access your member price.
-Dining on the Rails: A Moveable Feast Afternoon Lecture/Seminar Friday, October 28, 2022 - 12:00 p.m. to 1:30 p.m.
-ET Add to calendar iCalendar Gmail Yahoo Mail Outlook Outlook.com Code: 1NV003 Select Your Tickets Login $25 - Member 0 1 2 3 4 5 6 7 8 9 10 $30 - Non-Member Resize text Union Pacific dining car, City of Denver, ca 1950s Prior to the Civil War, all dining services for rail passengers were provided by taverns, inns, and other vendors near station or servicing stops.
+This program is over.
+Hope you didn't miss it!
+Browse other programs we offer Dining on the Rails: A Moveable Feast Afternoon Lecture/Seminar Friday, October 28, 2022 - 12:00 p.m. to 1:30 p.m.
+ET Add to calendar iCalendar Gmail Yahoo Mail Outlook Outlook.com Code: 1NV003 Location: This online program is presented on Zoom.
+Select your Tickets Materials for this program Handout Resize text Union Pacific dining car, City of Denver, ca 1950s Prior to the Civil War, all dining services for rail passengers were provided by taverns, inns, and other vendors near station or servicing stops.
 Usually encompassing a 20-minute break, the food was poor in quality and offered little in the way of choice.
 Virtually no passenger train offered onboard dining services except some temporarily configured cars that served special trains or charters.
 George Pullman’s company began to offer regular sleeping car service, and by 1875 several of those first-class cars contained a small kitchen and became known as “Hotel Cars.”
 The final two decades of the 19th century marked the introduction of dedicated dining cars, often rivaling fine restaurants and hotel dining rooms.
 Here is where onboard dining became an experience unto itself.
 Early railroad-owned dining cars were in great demand by the beginning of the 20th century as dining on board became available to all classes of rail train passengers.
 From cars serving sandwiches, soups, and snacks to those offering four-course meals served on fine china and linen tablecloths, dining cars met the needs of railroad patrons until the birth of Amtrak in 1971.
 Railroad historian Joe Nevin traces the evolution of dining on the rails between the beginning of commercial service in 1830 and the advent of Amtrak.
 Using examples from the Baltimore and Ohio Railroad, an Eastern pioneer of onboard services, he looks at dining-car design, menus, staffing, and how the rolling stock of these specialized cars were maintained.
 Patron Information If you register multiple individuals, you will be asked to supply individual names and email addresses so they can receive a Zoom link email.
 Please note that if there is a change in program schedule or a cancellation, we will notify you via email, and it will be your responsibility to notify other registrants in your group.
 Unless otherwise noted, registration for online programs typically closes two hours prior to the start time on the date of the program.
 Once registered, patrons should receive an automatic email confirmation from CustomerService@SmithsonianAssociates.org.
 Separate Zoom link information will be emailed closer to the date of the program.
 If you do not receive your Zoom link information 24 hours prior to the start of the program, please email Customer Service for assistance.
 View Common FAQs about our online programs presented on Zoom.
-This online program is presented on Zoom.